Characteristics of Uranium

 Uses of Uranium

-Uranium is considered a "critical mineral" because of the wide range of applications in modern society, most notably as an energy fuel for electricity production in nuclear power plants.
-Uranium is also essential in metallurgical applications that serve aerospace, defense, and energy technologies (Fortier and others, 2018).
+Uranium is essential in domestic metallurgical applications that serve aerospace, defense, and energy technologies (Fortier and others, 2018).
 In the past uranium was commonly used as a colorant in ceramic glazes and glass with colors ranging from orange-red to yellowish-green.
 The element has been used as an oxide catalyst in the production of plastic as well as in the electrical industry for the manufacture of UV light electrodes and resistors in incandescent lighting.
 The use of uranium compounds by early photographers in the mid-1800s led to the discovery of spontaneous radioactivity.

 A uraninite crystal.
 Photo credit: